reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   private static final String PRODUCT_INDEX = "productindex";
   private static final String SEARCH_SUGGEST_INDEX = "searchsuggest";
 ```
 The `productindex` is the same Index we had used earlier for running the JUnit tests.
-We will first delete the `productindex` with Elasticsearch REST API, so that the `productindex` is created fresh during application start up with products loaded from our sample dataset of 50 fashion-line products:
+We will first delete the `productindex` with Elasticsearch REST API, so that the `productindex` is created fresh during application startup with products loaded from our sample dataset of 50 fashion-line products:
 ```shell
 curl -X DELETE http://localhost:9200/productindex
 ```
-We will get the message `{"acknowledged":true}` if the delete operation is successful.
+We will get the message `{"acknowledged": true}` if the delete operation is successful.

 We will create an Index for the products in our inventory.
 We will use a sample dataset of fifty products to build our Index.
 The products are arranged as separate rows in a [CSV file]().
 Each row has three attributes - id, name, and description.
 We want the index to be created during application startup.
 However, index creation is a separate process in real environments.
 We will read each row of the CSV and add it to the product index.